sayaliibarhate/sayaliibarhate/README.md

 - Hi👋, I’m Sayali Barhate
-- 👀 I’m interested in Databases, Java, Python and Frontend Developing
+- 👀 I’m interested in Databases such as MySql, PostgreSql, MongoDB and Neo4j.
+- 👩🏻‍💻 I know Java, PHP, Python and have a good knowledge of Data Structures ans Algorithms.
+- 🌱 Currently pursuing Master's in Computer Science!
+- 😜 Sorry I wasn't listening, I was thinking about coding!

 <!---
 sayalii27/sayalii27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.